MapNeRF: Incorporating Map Priors into Neural Radiance Fields for Driving View Simulation: Experiments

 \section{Experiments}

 We assessed the efficacy of our proposed approach in comparison to state-of-the-art NeRF methods.
 Our focus was on its capability to extrapolate beyond the original trajectory and interpolate novel view trajectories.
-In addition to the rendered images presented in this section, we have compiled the synthesized images into video clips for qualitative evaluation in the supplemental video.